gnosisguild/zodiac/src/factory/README.md

 - Interface: `calculateProxyAddress(moduleFactory, mastercopyAddress, initData, saltNonce)`
 - Arguments:
-  - `moduleFactory`: Module factory contract object of the Module Proxy Factory contract
+  - `moduleFactory`: The Module Proxy Factory contract object
   - `mastercopyAddress`: Address of the Master Copy of the Module
   - `initData`: Encoded function data that is used to set up the module
   - `saltNonce`: Some salt to use for the deployment